boazsegev/facil.io/docs/fiobj.md

 // ...
 fiobj_free(str);

-/* for simple strings, this is the best */ fiobj_s * str = fiobj_str_new("Hello!", 6);
+/* for simple strings, one line will do */ fiobj_s * str = fiobj_str_new("Hello!", 6);
 // ...
 fiobj_free(str);